rackerlabs/docs-cloud-databases/apidocs/rst/devguide/general-api-info/role-based-access-control.rst

 or product-specific (for example, next gen Cloud Servers), to account users.

-Assigning Roles to Account Users
+Assigning roles to account users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The account owner (identity:user-admin) can create account users on the